The river Nile is probably one of the most renowned rivers in the world and here are some interesting facts to reveal why.

 Due to the heavy and low flows of the Nile River, a dam was built in 1970 at Aswan to help regulate the flow of water, so that when the river featured high levels it would not wipe out crops and when it was at it’s lowest levels it did not cause famines and drought.
 This dam helps to control the level of the water.

-As with all Ancient Egyptian they had a god for the Nile and he was known as Hapi.
-The Egyptians would ensure that they honour Hapi as they believed he would make the river flood which consequently brought fertility to the land.
+Egyptians would therefore ensure that they honoured Hapi, as they believed he would make the river Nile flood which consequently would bring fertility to the land.